 Here are some suggestions for how leaders can change the tone of the meeting.
 We’ll go from the boldest to most passive:

 If the work culture or leadership isn’t open to this type of approach, or it isn’t effective when implemented, we can turn to the power of anonymity and confidentiality.

 In every case, you will collect the information and present it to the leadership at the next meeting, shifting the responsibility off of the team.

 These techniques will produce an immediate positive effect on the meeting culture of any organization, but they also help you to figure out the deeper problems underlying the team.
 You’ll learn the true nature of the team you’re working with and what really matters to them.
 Then you can prioritize the right changes and work to ensure a culture of engagement.
 Here are a few ways you can nurture this new spirit of openness with the team.
 Feel free to use one or combine them all!

 There’s another crucial way to keep the culture open and positive – making sure to invite the right team members to each meeting.
-For an in-depth look at this topic and some key techniques to eliminate meeting bloat, check out my post “Who to invite”!

 Do you have a unique meeting challenge not covered by one of our blog posts?
 We’re always looking for different dilemmas to discuss in our articles!